BobLiterman/Carya_SISRS_SNPs/README.md

 - For each sample, the highest proportion of SNPs derived from the correct species of record.
 - For most samples, over 90% of SNPs matched the correct reference species.
 - For samples of both *Carya laciniosa* and *Carya ovata* the highest proportion of SNPs matched the correct species, **but** a significantly large second of SNPs matched with the other species.
-- Samples could be correctly identified even when reads were subsampled down to 0.01X coverage orior to classification (7.5Mb of WGS data)
+- Samples could be correctly identified even when reads were subsampled down to 0.01X coverage prior to classification (7.5Mb of WGS data)

 ### 08) **Classifying *Carya* hybrids based on Pooled Data SNPs**
 Just as for the *Carya* species samples, we classified the hybrid samples based on SNPs, but these SNPs were derived after pooling the study and Companion data.